We call communism the real movement which abolishes the present state of things.Karl Marx, The German Ideology

 The Left can’t expect to “sneak” controversial provisions onto a more universal demand without developing a coherent defense of those provisions.
 It needs to pre-emptively inoculate the public against the Right’s anti-abortion attacks lest these attacks lead either to compromise on reproductive justice, or to the defeat of Medicare for All itself.

 Ending racist police brutality or winning reparations for slavery are not usually included in the catalogue of “universal demands” that unite the class.
 But victories for the Black liberation struggle against racism have either directly included or triggered wins for much wider sections of the exploited and oppressed.
-As the Black feminist authors of the Combahee River Collective argued, “if Black women were free, it would mean that everyone else would have to be free since our freedom would necessitate the destruction of all the systems of oppression.”
-To begin from the particularities of working-class life is not an abdication of the universal, but the first real-world step in achieving it.
+As the Black feminist authors of the Combahee River Collective argued, “if Black women were free, it would mean that everyone else would have to be free since our freedom would necessitate the destruction of all the systems of oppression.”22“The Combahee River Collective Statement” in How We Get Free: Black Feminism and the Combahee River Collective, ed.
+Keeanga-Yamahtta Taylor, p.
+23. To begin from the particularities of working-class life is not an abdication of the universal, but the first real-world step in achieving it.

 Social Movements are how Classes Struggle